When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Introduction

 \item[(3)] We also establish the existence of a nontrivial gap in ranking error between binary and ordinal comparison data.
 This performance gap is governed by the signal-to-noise ratio (SNR) associated with the pattern function: the smaller the SNR, the greater the benefit of binarizing ordinal data.
 Furthermore, we characterize the pattern function that minimizes the SNR, thereby identifying the setting in which binarization yields the greatest improvement.
 This theoretical finding is further supported by extensive simulation studies, as presented in Section~\ref{SubSec:Simu}. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{Sec:Not} introduces the necessary notations.
 In Section~\ref{Sec:ProModel}, we develop the proposed ordinal comparison model and provides background on the ordinal comparison graph under the proposed model.
 Section~\ref{Sec:OrdBetter} presents a theoretical analysis showing that binarized comparison data lead to improved performance in ranking recovery for both two-item and $n$-item ranking problems.
 In Section~\ref{Sec:SNR}, we identify the pattern function that minimizes the signal-to-noise ratio (SNR), thereby yielding the greatest benefit from binarizing ordinal comparison data.
 Section~\ref{Sec:Exp} presents extensive simulations and a real-data application to validate our theoretical findings.
-All proofs of theorems and supporting lemmas are provided in the Appendix.
+A brief summary is provided in Section~ \ref{Sec:Sum}.
+All proofs of theorems and supporting lemmas and additional discussions are provided in the supplementary file.